emilydong001/DH110/Assignment01.md

 ### About the Project
 Mayo Clinic is a non-profit American medical organization dedicated to clinical practice, education, and research, and whose location in Minnesota has been recognized as the best hospital of 2020-2021 by U.S. News & World Report.
 Mayo Clinic is a trusted source of medical information about diseases and conditions, possible causes for symptoms, drugs and supplements, tests and procedures, and healthy living.

-The richness of health information on the Mayo Clinic website can be both valuable and overwhelming.
-My goal is to ...
+The richness of health information and breadth of features on the Mayo Clinic website can be both valuable and overwhelming.
+My goal is to preserve the value while streamlining the user's ability to navigate throughout the website.

 ### Heurisitic Evaluation